 Figure out when is the right time to apply

 You are highly advised to apply at least three weeks prior to your trip to Iceland in order to get your visa on time.
-However, the earliest you can file an application is three months before the trip, and the latest is two weeks before.
+However, the earliest you can file an application is six months before the trip, and the latest is two weeks before.

 Figure out where you need to file your visa application